rhayman/ephysiopy/docs/api/ephysiopy/common/rhythmicity/index.rst

       Uses the Hilbert transform to calculate the instantaneous phase and amplitude of the time series in sig.

-      :param sig: The signal to be analysed
+      :param sig: The signal to be analysed.
       :type sig: np.array
-      :param ford: The order for the Butterworth filter
-      :type ford: int
-      :param band2filter: The two frequencies to be filtered for
+      :param band2filter: The two frequencies to be filtered for.
       :type band2filter: list
+      :param ford: The order for the Butterworth filter (default is 3).
+      :type ford: int, optional

+      :returns: A tuple containing the filtered signal, phase, amplitude, amplitude filtered, and instantaneous frequency.
+      :rtype: tuple